snijderlab/stitch/README.md

 # Getting started

-There are distributed executable files for windows (x64) and linux (x64).
-The [dotnet runtime](https://dotnet.microsoft.com/download) can be installed to run the program on any platform supporting the dotnet runtime (See ['Running with dotnet'](#running-with-dotnet)).
-To use these download the files, unpack the archive and run the files from the commandline with the filename of the batch file to be used.
+There are distributed executable files for windows (x64), linux (x64) and mac (x64).
+The [dotnet runtime](https://dotnet.microsoft.com/download) can be installed to run the program on almost any other platform (See ['Running with dotnet'](#running-with-dotnet)).
+To use these first download the latest package (found in the [pipeline page](https://git.science.uu.nl/d.schulte/research-project-amino-acid-alignment/pipelines)).
+Unpack the archive and run the files from the command line with the filename of the batch file to be used.

 Windows (x64):
 ```